AdarshKaradi9/git-it/README.md

     > This will show all the commits that has been made yet.
 * `git reset --hard origin main`
     > It will reset all the changes that has been made yet from origin.

+## Merging a branch to master
+1. > git checkout master